 Often times, after tooth extraction, the area may be sensitive.
 With that being said, it is important to brush but very gently to ensure that pain or irritation doesn’t affect the area.

-One other great way to take care of the mouth aer a tooth extraction is to take some kind of over-the-counter pain medication.
+One other great way to take care of the mouth are a tooth extraction is to take some kind of over-the-counter pain medication.
 While a dentist may suggest a certain one, it’s best to take them with food in order to avoid an upset stomach.

-Because a person often feels pain from their tooth extraction, an over-the-counter medication can help with the discomfort as well as any inflammation that may be occurring immediately after the procedure.
+Because a person often feels pain from their tooth extraction, over-the-counter medication can help with the discomfort as well as any inflammation that may be occurring immediately after the procedure.

 While all of these tips on taking care of your mouth after tooth extraction are helpful, there are plenty more too!
 It is ultimately best to talk with a dentist about tooth extractions and ways to care for the mouth and area afterward.
 They will be able to help guide you through the aftercare process.